Outstanding talent . . . outstanding musical skill

 Maksim Shtrykov, clarinet

-A recipient of the Artists International New York Debut Award, Maksim presented his Carnegie Hall debut recital at Weill Hall in 2007.
-A passionate advocate of clarinet music, he is on a continuous quest of expanding his instrument’s repertoire, bringing to light rarely performed masterpieces by forgotten masters.
+A recipient of the Artists International Special Presentation Award, Maksim made his New York recital debut at Carnegie Hall's intimate Weill Recital Hall in 2007.
+A passionate advocate of clarinet music, he is on a continuous quest of expanding his instrument’s repertoire, bringing to light rarely performed masterpieces by forgotten masters, and pushing the boundaries of the instrument with his transcriptions of the string and woodwind repertoire.

-In the past seasons, Maksim appeared with the Amadeus Festival Orchestra and gave numerous concerts around the country with appearances on the Chamber Music Society of Maryland, Summer Stars Classical Series (NJ), Parrish Art Museum Series (NY), Black Hills Chamber Music Society (SD), Cedarhurst Chamber Music (IL), Ridgecrest Chamber Music Society (CA), Rochester Institute of Technology Artist Series, Dame Myra Hess Memorial Concerts (IL), Shorter University’s Guest Artist Series (GA), and Summer Stars Classical Series (NJ) among many others.
+Maksim’s recent seasons have included appearances with the Amadeus Festival Orchestra and performances across the United States on series such as the Northeast Kingdom Classical Series (VT), Roche Visiting Artist Series (PA), Chamber Music Society of Maryland, Parrish Art Museum Series (NY), Black Hills Chamber Music Society (SD), Cedarhurst Chamber Music (IL), Ridgecrest Chamber Music Society (CA), Dame Myra Hess Memorial Concerts (IL), Rochester Institute of Technology Artist Series, and Summer Stars Classical Series (NJ), among many others.

 Julia Kang, cello

-Julia Kang is an acclaimed cellist based in the New York Tri-State area, celebrated for her vibrant artistry and versatility across a wide spectrum of musical genres.
-Equally at home in classical, chamber, and film music, she has built a multifaceted performance career marked by expressive depth, technical mastery, and a deep connection with audiences.
+Julia Kang is an acclaimed cellist celebrated for her vibrant artistry and versatility across a wide spectrum of musical genres.
+Equally at home in classical music and film music, she has built a multifaceted performance career marked by expressive depth, technical mastery, and a deep connection with audiences.

 Julia holds a Doctor of Musical Arts degree from Stony Brook University, a Master of Music degree from The Juilliard School, and a Bachelor of Music degree from the Manhattan School of Music.
-She has been recognized with numerous honors, including the Irene Diamond Graduate Fellowship and the Samuel Mayes Memorial Cello Award.
+She has been recognized with numerous honors at these institutions, including the Irene Diamond Graduate Fellowship and the Samuel Mayes Memorial Cello Award

 Misuzu Tanaka, piano

-Hailed by international press for her "dizzying speed and sensitivity" Today’s Zaman (Turkey) and “exceptionally high technical level” General-Anzeiger Bonn (Germany), Misuzu Tanaka has established herself as an artist of remarkable individuality with a rare combination of poetic sensitivity and breathtaking virtuosity.
+Hailed by international press as a pianist whose “readings are very convincing” Fanfare Magazine and for her “exceptionally high technical level” General-Anzeiger Bonn, Misuzu Tanaka has established herself as an artist of remarkable individuality.

-She has performed in prestigious concert venues throughout the world, from the Gewandhaus in Leipzig and Mozart’s Museum at Villa Bertramka in Prague to Alice Tully Hall in New York.
-She has also achieved notable success in international competitions, receiving prizes and awards in the International Janáček Competition, Boulder Bach Festival's World Bach Competition and the Daniel Rutenberg Chamber Music Competition to name a few.
+She has performed in prestigious concert venues throughout the world, from the Gewandhaus in Leipzig and Mozart’s Museum at Villa Bertramka in Prague to Alice Tully Hall in New York, and is also a respected regular performer for Music from the Frederick Collection, a leading North-American venue for performance on historical instruments.

 Born in London, United Kingdom where she began her piano lessons at age 5, she then continued her studies in Japan and in the United States with Martin Canin at The Juilliard School.
 Her Masters and Doctoral degrees are from University of Michigan where she was a full scholarship recipient and devoted much time to the study and performance of the works of Leoš Janáček, which led to further studies with Miroslav Brejcha and the late Ivan Moravec in the Czech Republic.